andishe-wpd/zilinblog/README.md

 For each task or feature, create a new branch based on the master branch.
 Ensure that the branch name is descriptive of the task or feature being worked on.
 Once the task is completed, create a pull request for code review and merging it back into the master branch.

+## Commit Strategy

+A consistent and well-structured commit strategy is essential for maintaining a clean and understandable project history.
+In this project, we follow an atomic commit strategy.

+### Atomic Commits

+Atomic commits involve breaking down changes into small, self-contained units of work.
+Each commit represents a single logical change or feature.
+By making commits atomic, we can achieve several benefits:

+- **Clarity**: Atomic commits make it easier to understand the purpose and intent of each change.
+Each commit focuses on a specific task, bug fix, or feature, providing clear and concise information.

+- **Revertibility**: If needed, atomic commits can be reverted or rolled back individually without affecting other unrelated changes.
+This allows for quick and precise undoing of specific modifications.

+- **Collaboration**: Atomic commits facilitate collaboration among team members.
+They make it easier to review, discuss, and merge changes, as each commit represents a coherent and manageable unit.

+- **Versioning**: Atomic commits align well with version control systems like Git.
+They provide a granular history of changes, allowing for easier tracking, branching, and merging.

+When making commits, aim to follow these guidelines:

+1. **Keep commits focused**: Each commit should have a clear purpose and represent a single logical change.

+2. **Use descriptive commit messages**: Write concise but informative commit messages that explain the change introduced by the commit.

+3. **Commit early and often**: Make commits as frequently as needed to capture incremental progress and ensure the project history remains manageable.

+By adhering to the atomic commit strategy and these guidelines, we can maintain a clean and organized project history, making it easier to understand, collaborate, and maintain the codebase.

 ## Folder Structure and Architecture

 This project follows a modular and scalable folder structure to organize the codebase effectively.
 Here's an overview of the folder structure: